apache/logging-log4cxx/src/site/markdown/buildsystems.md

 target_link_libraries( executable PRIVATE log4cxx )
 ~~~

+See \ref MyApp/CMakeLists.txt and \ref MyApp-qt/CMakeLists.txt for more complete examples.

 # How do I use Log4cxx with CMake and pkg-config? {#use_with_cmake_pkgconfig}

 Add the following to your CMakeLists.txt file: